JonathanGrossman/mongodb_basics/02_node_crud.md

 run().catch(console.dir);
 ```

-In the example above, `multiplUsersDB` is an array containing four objects.
+In the example above, `multiplUsersObject` is an array containing four objects.
 Each object has a key for `first` and one for `last`.
-The line `multiplUsersDB = await users_collection.insertMany(multipleUsersObject);` performs the actual insert operation.
-In the example, you pass into it only one argument -- the array of documents.
+The line `multiplUsersDB = await users_collection.insertMany(multipleUsersObject);` performs the actual `insert` operation.
+In the example, you pass into it only one argument -- the array of documents `multipleUsersObject`.

 The `.insertMany()` method returns a large connection object.
 In the example above, you print that object to the console.
 Look through it to see what information is available to you.
-One field available in the connection object is the `insertedIds` field.
+One `field` available in the connection object is the `insertedIds`.
 The value for the `insertedIds` is an object containing `_ids` for `insertMany()`.
 That object looks something like this:

 ```node
 {